cole007/mudstone/README.md

 ## Non es6/common js plugins

 If you need to use any old school plugins, you now can.
-Any files in 'js/libs' will be merged together and concatenated to the start of the final output js file.
+Any files in 'js/plugins' will be merged together and concatenated to the start of the final output js file.

 ##Git methodology

 At a core we should be working on four branches:

 - master
-- dev
+- dev / backend
 - deploy/staging
 - deploy/production